 If you have to sit at work or school or whatever, just set an alarm on your phone for 30 minutes.

 2. Stand During Commercials

 I’m not going to feed you some unrealistic stuff like watch the entire thing standing up.
-That’s dumb.
-But, do yourself a favor and standing up for the entire duration of a commercial break.
+But, do yourself a favor and stand up for the entire duration of a commercial break.
 Stand up and walk around a bit.

 If you tend to watch stuff on premium channels that don’t have commercial breaks, stand up every ten minutes or so.
-Nothing crazy, just get off your ass and move around.
+Nothing crazy, just get up and move around.

 3. Stand While You’re Working

 If you work at a desk, you might think sitting is a foregone conclusion.
 Not so, my friend.
 Not at all.
 These days, there are many options available to you, most notably standing desks.

 Depending on the height of your current desk, you can create a makeshift standing desk of your own with a little ingenuity.
 At my apartment back in NYC, I found that placing one of my dining room chairs on top of my dining room table, and then resting my laptop on the seat of the chair worked out to be the perfect height for me to type.

 I’ve seen a number of people use stacks of books and stepladders and anything else you can think of.

 BONUS TIP: I’ve heard that a number of people have had success getting a standing desk at their office, completely paid for by the company.
 Wanna know how?
 They asked for it.